eMapR/LT-GEE/README.md

 is aligned to a trajectory consistent with where the pixel has been and where it is going.
 We can think of this as hindsight-enchanced image time series data.
 It has two practical features.
-It can fill in data from missing observations and it maintains consistensy in predictive mapping through time ie from year-to-year the signal is not bouncing around providing a.
+It can fill in data from missing observations and it maintains consistensy in predictive mapping through time ie from year-to-year the signal is not bouncing around providing a.....

 Spectral index fitting to line segments